 Understanding what’s out there can help you determine which business bank account is best for your business needs.
 Different business bank accounts come with different benefits; it’s up to you to decide which benefits are more important for your business.
 For example, perhaps obtaining a free account is the best benefit for your business, while some small businesses might look for low cash deposit fees or local branch access.

-The best way to figure this out is by comparing multiple providers.
+The way to figure out the best business banking deals is by comparing multiple providers.

-Opening a business bank account is quick and easy.
-First, compare the best deals on our site using our free comparison tool.
+Opening a business bank account in the UK is quick and easy.
+First, compare the best business banking deals on our site using our free comparison tool.
 Once you’ve compared, click through and complete the provider’s application form.
 You will need to provide company and personal information to complete your application, but these requirements will differ based on your company type.

 For example, if you’re a limited company or LLP, you’ll need to provide your registered company name and address, the date you incorporated, and your company registration number.
 Read more about the documents required below.

-What kind of business you have determines the kind of documentation providers will require.
+The type of business you run determines the kind of documentation providers will require.
 But regardless of business type, to open a business bank account, you will need: